 Part-Time Merit Scholarships

 Part-time students are eligible to apply for scholarships based on achievement in the most recent 3.0 units of work completed.
 They must also meet the minimum GPA of 3.5 in these 3.0 units and must receive faculty nomination.
-Due to the varying patterns of part-time study, part-time students must make application for consideration prior to May 15 in any given year.
-These scholarships are in the form of course tuition credit vouchers.
-Part-time merit scholarships are valid for use between September 1 of the year in which they are awarded through August 31 of the following year.
+Due to the varying patterns of part-time study, part-time students must complete an application for consideration prior to May 15 in any given year.

 The Casey Family Scholarship